America needs a new holiday.

-Every year it will be on the Saturday before Mother’s Day Sunday, when we remember the families who haven’t conceived during this year even though they have been trying, and those families who have suffered pregnancy losses of very wanted babies.
-The day would recognize those women who don’t have a baby in their arms with empathy, humor, and good wishes.
+Every year it will be on the Saturday before Mother’s Day Sunday.
+The day when we remember the families who haven’t conceived during this year even though they have been trying, and those families who have suffered pregnancy losses of very wanted babies.
+On this day we would recognize those women who don’t have a baby in their arms with empathy, humor, and good wishes.

 Perhaps it would be a private day of acknowledgment of an important life goal for some couples.
 For others, such as single women and same sex couples, it might be a day for getting together with friends and laughing about the medicalization of procreation.
 Bawdy humor about sperm donors and sex toys as party favors might be in order.

 For couples who have lost a pregnancy to miscarriage or stillbirth, this would be a more solemn day to remember the baby of their dreams; the child who might have been their firstborn or a very wanted sibling in their family.
 On this day there would be a reason to mention the event that people find it hard to talk about.
 As a day in spring, Almost-A-Mother Day would be a day to plant flowers and watch them grow over the coming seasons in celebration of those babies who were loved.

 Yes, this holiday is a fantasy in our culture that doesn’t give A’s for effort when it comes to family building.
 Wishing you a warm Almost-A-Mother’s Day , with hope that your dreams are realized within the coming year.

 Our Clinical Psychologist, Kris Bevilacqua can offer counseling and support while patients are navigating their fertility journey.

 If you would like to learn more about GENESIS Fertility New York or are ready to schedule an appointment, please speak with one of our representatives at 718-705-7724